CyrusOfEden/uncaptcha/README.md

 _Disclaimer: I am making no claims about the security of this captcha.
 I've only attempted to obfuscate as much as I can._

+## How It Works

+1. Uncaptcha will play a pre-generated GIF (encoded in `base64`, dynamically loaded from the server)
+2. The inputted sequence is submitted to the server for verification.
+3. On form submission, your server queries the Uncaptcha server to check the status of a captcha.

+**Obfuscation and Ephemerality**

+- Captchas solutions can only be submitted within 5 minutes of the captcha being generated (adjustable in `lib/captcha.rb`).
+- The status of a captcha can only be checked within 15 minutes of submission (adjustable in `lib/status.rb`).
+- Checking the status of a captcha more than once, regardless of the first status, will return `false`.

 ## Running It Off The Community Server

 **Embedding**